aneessh/sam/README.md

-# Sam Anderson Portfolio Mastery Challenge
+# Sam Anderson Portfolio Challenge

 ## Context
 Sam Anderson is a Graphic Designer working in UK.
 He works towards building great user-experiences for his customers.
 Sam now plans to expand his work in and outside UK by having web presence showcasing his work.
 Being a Graphic Designer Sam was able to design the layout for his webpage but needed help in scripting the markup and styles to realize the design.